Books

 The Master and Margarita by Mikhail Bulgakov (1967)

 Surrealist Soviet literature.
 I'm not really sure what I was expecting going in but I love it.
-The book is split in two: The first part talks about the devil ariving in Moscow and causing various hijinks.
+The book is split in two: The first part talks about the devil arriving in Moscow and causing various hijinks.
 This part seems to stick with a gaggle of writers and artist which seem to be a projection of Bulgakov's social circle at the time.
 The second part is a far more abstract with a tale of the _Master_ and _Margarita_ that follows a love story and the now humanised devil and his hunchmen.

 I, Robot by Isaac Asimov (1950)